 My mom uses an all natural deodorant that has this Alum stone in it.
 Her deodorant is broken down to a crystalized stoned form.
 The way to use it is that you wet the stone and apply to your underarms.
 You can get yours here.

 As we headed out, the sun was starting to peak over the west.
 I loved seeing the sun rays shinning between the trees.
 We continued to climb up the mountain back to the parking lot capturing pictures along the way.
+There was beautiful wildlife and nature scenery all around.
 All together, this trail was fairly easy, very pretty, and had some beautiful natural gems.

 - Round trip: 2.56 miles